 These complications are strongly associated with a higher risk of death or future disability.

-PRECIOUS is a large clinical trial, with 3,800 patients aged 66 years or older with acute stroke, that assesses the impact of pharmacological prevention of these frequent complications.
+PRECIOUS is a large clinical trial, with 3,800 patients aged 66 years or older with acute stroke, which assesses the impact of pharmacological prevention of these frequent complications.

 PRECIOUS uses cheap, off-the-shelf medications that are simple, safe and readily available.